Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 The company has made significant progress: In the second quarter of this year, Facebook reports that it took down 104.6 million pieces of content (excluding spam) that violated its community standards.
 It removed 22.5 million pieces of hate speech alone from Facebook in the second quarter, compared to 9.6 million in the first quarter, and compared to just 2.5 million hate posts two years ago.

-When announcing these improvements to press earlier this week, VP of Integrity Guy Rosen credited them to the company’s AI detection tools.
+When announcing these improvements to press earlier this week, VP of integrity Guy Rosen credited them to the company’s AI detection tools.
 Thanks to some major advances in natural language processing over the past few years, these algorithms are better equipped to detect toxic speech in written form than ever before.

 But the future of Facebook is images and multimedia.
 Hateful and dangerous messages may lie in the midst of videos or encoded in memes.
-And so far the breakthroughs the company has seen in its natural language AI have not transferred over to similar progress in its computer vision AI’s ability to detect such content.
-I spoke to Schroepfer and two of Facebook’s top AI technologists about their recent successes and about the hard computer vision challenges that lay ahead if Facebook ever hopes to finally address the colossal amount of toxic content on its platform.
+And so far, the breakthroughs the company has seen in its natural language AI have not transferred over to similar progress in its computer vision AI’s ability to detect such content.
+I spoke to Schroepfer and two of Facebook’s top AI technologists about their recent successes and about the hard computer vision challenges that lie ahead if Facebook ever hopes to finally address the colossal amount of toxic content on its platform.

 Neural networks at play

-Facebook’s recent success with detecting hate speech over the last two years stems from some dramatic inroads made by the AI research community.
+Facebook’s recent success with detecting hate speech over the past two years stems from some dramatic inroads made by the AI research community.

 Most artificial intelligence models in the past have been trained using variants of “supervised” learning.
 Using this approach, computer scientists feed a neural network samples of the content it’ll soon be asked to analyze and classify, such as images, text, or audio.
 The scientists also affix labels that describe the contents of each sample.
 The neural net then processes the training data and gradually adjusts the mathematical weights in each of its layers until it can arrive at the descriptions contained in the labels on its own.